search instagram arrow-down

 ___________________

 I have been making significant inroads on book #7, which will be the third and final book in The Redemption Wall series, and I’m now nearing 65000 words, which I believe at this juncture is a little over halfway through the story.
-Yes, it is going to be a long read, but there is a lot to tell.
+Yes, it will be a long read, but there is much to tell.

 It is a thrill ride from page one.

-I hope to be publishing The Redeemers Vow in July, or August so if you haven’t already read The Redemption Wall and Slave Tracks, the first two novels in the series its time to do it now.
+I hope to publish The Redeemers Vow in July or August, so if you haven’t already read The Redemption Wall and Slave Tracks, the first two novels in the series it’s time to do it now.
 Links to all my books and short stories can be found above.

 building in old havana